ldim99/MedicalRecords/README.md

 ### Data Model:

-     A backing store perisits data model which is present as entity object model at runtime (inheritance indicated by arrows from children on the top toward ancestors on the bottom)
+Data model consists of classes representing major entities - Patients, Doctors, Patients Visits and Patients Health History All classes derived from common base class - Historical Record which represents created at a given point in time with unique Id

-     Patient, Doctor       PatientVisit   PatientHistory
+     Patient   Doctor       PatientVisit   PatientHistory
-           \                    \           /
+           \    /                \           /
             Person              PatientRecord
               \                     /
                  HistoricalRecord

+Inheritance in Type hierarchy indicated by arrows from children toward the top to ancestors toward the bottom

 ### Service Model:

-     All services are fully decoupled and communicate with each other with the help of service gatweay which supports registration and lookup operations.
+Services should be fully decoupled from each other and communicate with the help of service gatweay which should support registration and resolution operations.

-     Service gateway captures invocation context containing invoking client id (either patients or doctors user id) and makes it avaiiable in each service request
-     Invocation context is also getting passed for inter-service invocations enabling permission enforement throught invocaiton chain.
+Service gateway captures invocation context containing client id (either patients or doctors user id) and makes it available via explicit ctx argument in service invocations.
+Same context instance is used for inter-service calls enabling permission enforcement throughout invocation chain.
-     Service Gateway servers as  extension point for load balancing and scaling allowing for dynamic increase in the number of individual service instances
+Service Gateway serves as extension point for load balancing, failover and scaling number of individual service instances dynamically based on the load.

-     Entity service provides CRUD operations on entities such Doctors, Patients and PatiensVisits by delegating storage and retrival to the backing store that its preconfigured with
-     Entity service ensures that Locking is performed at the entity level to avoid concurrent modifications during updates
+Entity service provides CRUD operations on entities such Doctors, Patients and PatientsVisits by delegating storage and retrieval to the backing store that its preconfigured with Entity service ensures that locking is performed at the entity level to avoid concurrent modifications during updates

-     Doctor and Patient services perfom find, lookup and modications operations on behalf of doctors and patiens respectively while ensureing proper access control
+Doctor and Patient services perform lookup, search and modifications operations on behalf of doctors and patients respectively while ensuring proper access controls

-     Reporting Service generates reports which include patient records, visit history, diagnostic and treatment information and historical health summaries such as blood pressue, heart rate and BMI.
-Reporting service also ensures that only patient and his/her doctor are able to generate reports for a given patient
+Reporting Service generates various reports including patient records,visit history, diagnostic and treatment information and historical health summaries including blood pressure statistics, heart rate and BMI.
+Reporting service also ensures that only patient and his/her doctor is able to generate reports for a given patient.

+A backing store perisits runtime entity object model into object, document or relational database

                         Reporting Service
                               |